American Pika: Profile and Information

 Pikas are very aggressive when defending their territories.
 Aggressive interactions are uncommon and usually occur between members of the same sex and other individuals unfamiliar with each other.

-A pika may intrude on the territory of another, but generally when the resident is not closeby or active.
-Territorial behaviour increases during haying.
+A pika may intrude on another territory, but generally, it occurs when the resident is not nearby or active.
+Territorial behavior increases during haying.

 Females show mate preference when more than one male is available.
 Pikas are known as reflex ovulators (ovulation only occurs after mating) and are seasonally polyestrous.

-A female produces two litters each year, and each of these litters consists of three young averagely.
-Mating takes place one month before the snow melts and the gestation period takes about 30 days.
+A female produces two litters each year, each of three young on average.
+Mating takes one month before the snow melts, and the gestation period takes about 30 days.

-Pikas are born slightly altricial, slightly haired, being blind, and have fully erupted teeth.
+Pikas are born slightly altricial, slightly haired, blind, and have fully erupted teeth.
 At birth, they weigh between 10 and 12 g.
-They are able to open their eyes at about nine days old.
+They can open their eyes at about nine days old.

-During most of the day, mothers forage and come back to the nest once every two hours to feed and groom the young.
-After four weeks, young become independent, and at the same time, they are weaned.
+During most of the day, mothers forage and return to the nest once every two hours to feed and groom the young.
+After four weeks, the young become independent, and at the same time, they are weaned.

-Young may stay in an adjoining or their natal home range.
+Young people may stay in an adjoining or natal home range.
 While in their home range, the young tend to occupy areas away from their families and relatives as far as possible.

-Pikas are vocal, making use of both songs and calls to communicate with each other.
+Pikas are vocal, using both songs and calls to communicate with each other.
 When a predator is close by, a call is used to warn, and a song is used during the breeding season (only males) and during fall (both males and females).

 Predators of the pika include hawks, eagles, coyotes, bobcats, weasels, and foxes.